HDFGroup/h5serv/docs/DatasetOps/GET_DatasetShape.rst

 maxdims: An integer array whose length is equal to the number of dimensions of the dataspace.
 The value of each element gives the maximum size of each dimension.
-A value of 0 indicates that the dimension hass *unlimited* extent.  maxdims is not returned for H5S_SIMPLE dataspaces which are not extensible or for H5S_NULL or H5S_SCALAR dataspaces.
+A value of 0 indicates that the dimension has *unlimited* extent.  maxdims is not returned for H5S_SIMPLE dataspaces which are not extensible or for H5S_NULL or H5S_SCALAR dataspaces.

 fillvalue: A value of compatible with the dataset's type, which gives the *fill* value